 UGC galleries vs review widgets: do you need both?

-What each one does
+What does each one actually do?

 Review widget